 From amongst those who wanted to gather for worship in Waitara Gospel Hall, four elders were recognised – according to the guidelines listed in the New Testament - to lead and shepherd the group.
 They were Mr F. Kemp, Mr J. Morton, Mr Trevitt, and Mr Hutchinson.

 Soon three services were being conducted each Sunday – the Lord's Supper, Sunday School for children, and an evening Gospel Meeting.
 The congregation also began Open Air meetings in Hornsby at 6 p.m. on Sunday evening before the Gospel Meeting and eventually they also began another on Friday evenings on the corner of Coronation Street - carefully positioned so as not to interfere with the other open air meetings held by the Salvation Army Band and a local Baptist Church!
-Apparently there were lots of people walking around the streets on a Friday evening in the early part of last century. (?
-Late night shopping).
+Apparently there were lots of people walking around the streets on a Friday evening in the early part of last century. (? was this the Late Night Shopping day).

 Also, early in that period, a group from the Waitara Assembly started an Open Air Sunday School on a vacant block of land in Wahroonga.
 This led to a small building being erected for the school to use each Sunday, and in which another Gospel Meeting was held once a month.
 This was known as Wahroonga Gospel Hall but was later demolished to make way for the F3 freeway.
 Miss Kemp was very active in this Sunday School ministry and also in writing to missionaries and looking after them when back in Australia on furlough.
 She also helped in later years in the Tidings office.

 Contact with local families was also fostered by visiting houses in the area around the Hall on Sunday afternoons and via a Ladies meeting on Tuesdays for Prayer and Bible Study and via a Thursday evening Prayer and Bible Study meeting.